-As a creative individual (and as a human being), I’m constantly searching for ways to improve myself.
+As a writer and photographer (and as a human being), I’m constantly searching for ways to improve myself.
 I want to do more while being faster, smarter, and way more productive — all at the same time — which is why I love relying on apps for writers to help me along the way.

 We all want to make shit happen, which is why it’s important to work smarter not just harder.
-Expanding on the traditional writers’ toolkit of pen + paper (or typing device of choice), a trusty thesaurus, and a whole lot of creativity, here are five of my favorite apps for writers and creatives.
+Expanding on the traditional toolkit of time, energy, and a whole lot of pluck (because that’s how success happens, right?), here are five of my favorite apps people looking to get a little more done.

 Staying organized can be difficult when you’re juggling projects, deadlines, work schedules, and a personal life.
-Wunderlist makes it all a breeze.
+Wunderlist makes it all *crazy* easy.
 It’s the perfect tool for building to-do lists, yes, but also for setting reminders and even as a place to save your on-the-fly brainstorming sessions.

 I keep lists separated into different folders for Home, Work, and Personal.
 It’s nice to be able to keep track of every piece of my life in one easy-to-use app, and I kinda like being able to segment things out.